rominana/projectportfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microverse Student Project 1 - Porfolio
+# Microverse Student Project - Porfolio
-> First Microverse student project.
-Figma Portfolio clone This project is a personal portfolio, guided by a figma design.
+>  Microverse student project.
+Project Portfolio
+This project is a personal portfolio, guided by a figma design.

 ## Built With